 I think that having a regular time for meditation will allow you to do it more easily and automatically.
 Having a space is less important but if you do choose a special meditation spot and make a regular meditation time, as long as you show up, your practice will be consistent.

-- How long do you like to meditate for?
+- How long and how often do you meditate?

 I have my space at home with my special meditation gear , and it is usually good to have a specified time for meditation.
 But sometimes , I do meditation every where like if the office is quiet.
 Or sometimes I do short meditations throughout the day